aws-samples/aiml-genai-multimodal-agent/README.md

 ```
 ## Set Up StreamLit Front-End

+⚠️ **NOTE**: Before using the Streamlit app, completely run the `multimodal-demo.ipynb` notebook to completely setup the stock database and all other tools used by this agent.

 The streamlit app for this prioject is located in *app_complete.py*.
 It uses dependencies located in the utility folder.